vengi-voxel/vengi/README.md

 The tests need a postgres database named `enginetest` and a user named `engine` with the password.... `engine` (you can modify them via cvars).
 If no OpenGL or OpenCL context is available, the related tests are skipped.
 You can use the docker-compose files to set up your environment.

+# Profiling
+In order to compile with profiling support.
+You should clone with submodules.
+This will also get the [tracy](https://github.com/wolfpld/tracy) code.

 # Images

 ![image](https://raw.githubusercontent.com/wiki/mgerhardy/engine/images/gliding-2020-02-23.png)